 In contrast, edge computing moves data processes closer to consumption, e.g. to the network edge, where IoT sensors, servers and end-user devices are most concentrated.
 It doesn’t replace the cloud so much as complement it.

 Edge computing is computing conducted at or near the location of a data source and its user(s).
-The main advantage of edge computing over cloud computing is reduced latency and bandwidth consumption, both of which are essential in supporting cameras, robotics and other IoT infrastructure.
+The main advantages of edge computing over cloud computing are reduced latency and bandwidth consumption, both of which are essential in supporting cameras, robotics and other IoT infrastructure.

 Edge computing offers a solution by, for instance, embedding an AI chip within such IoT devices (or within other hardware nearby) so that they can process that data on-device, without sending it to a cloud, thereby reducing round-trip times.
 Amazon has taken this specific approach with Alexa hardware, moving tasks to dedicated silicon to curb the amount of cloud processing required for each query.